 The role of the Chief Patient Experience Officer is to create and implement a healthcare delivery system that consistently meets or exceeds patient expectations.
 The CPXO’s responsibilities should ultimately include the following:

-He or she must work closely with senior executives to identify the primary motivations and collaborate with front line staff to better understand on-the-ground systems.
-The strategy should include clear objectives and performance benchmarks for better patient service, allowing a baseline for frequent review.
+This strategy should include clear objectives and performance benchmarks, allowing a baseline for frequent review.
 The CPXO would then take reports driven by data and work with teams to identify areas for improvement.

 The role of the CPXO is to view process and performance improvement through the lens of the patient, and relay it back to the executive team to gain their buy in.
 From there, the CPXO takes charge of bringing that vision to the entire clinic staff, and providing the tools and support systems to implement it.
 Having a CPXO oversee this has the added benefit of sending a message to all staff that patient satisfaction comes first, and gives a sense of accountability for making it happen.